ubermag/ubermagtable/README.md

 ## How to cite

-If you use `oommfodt` in your research, please cite it as:
+If you use `ubermagtable` in your research, please cite it as:

 1. M. Beg, R. A. Pepper, and H. Fangohr.
 User interfaces for computational science: A domain specific language for OOMMF embedded in Python.
 [AIP Advances, 7, 56025](http://aip.scitation.org/doi/10.1063/1.4977225) (2017).